 - Make them concise, but fetching.
 That’s it.
 Remember that headers in the article are similar to chapters in a book – they should kindle intrigue and willingness to dig further.

-5. How to Optimize Headers for Featured Snippets
+5. How to Optimize Headings for Featured Snippets

 To get into the answer box, think from the SEO bent: